What we do

 The preparation of the exhibition was the opportunity to involve students from the Sol Plaatje University and use this dissemination action as teaching material.

 The Places in Me exhibition opened on 1 July 2023 at the !Xunkhwesa Combined School in Platfontein and then moved to Sol Plaatje University and the William Humphreys Art Gallery in Kimberley.
-It is planned that the exhibition circulates then between various venues: IFAS-Recherche in Johannesburg, the !Khwa ttu San Heritage Centre in Yzerfontein.
+It is planned that the exhibition circulates then between various venues: such as the Origins Centre in Johannesburg or the !Khwa ttu San Heritage Centre in Yzerfontein.
 The design of the exhibition in the form of roll-up banners is intended to allow easy circulation of the exhibition.

 Café Science at EDYTEM